Authored by the expert who managed and guided the team behind the Portugal Property Pack

 Are home prices above the long-term average in Porto as of 2026?

-As of early 2026, Porto property prices are clearly above their long-term average, with current asking prices near 3,900 euros per square meter compared to INE-based transaction medians that were around 2,950 euros per square meter in earlier periods.
+As of early 2026, Porto property prices are well above their long-term average, with asking prices near 3,900 euros per square meter compared to an INE-sourced median that was around 2,960 euros per square meter just a couple of years earlier, representing a substantial jump in a relatively short period.

 What local changes could move prices in Porto as of 2026?